ucsb/campus-cloud-docs/docs/azure/security.md

 2. Start with High severity items.
 3. Click a recommendation to see which resources are affected and how to fix them.
+4. Also check **Security alerts** for active threat detections on your resources.

 Address High severity recommendations promptly.
 The Cloud Team may follow up if they remain unresolved.

+To see how your subscription scores against a compliance standard, open **Microsoft Defender for Cloud → Regulatory compliance**, which shows your posture against NIST and the Microsoft cloud security benchmark.

 For details, see the
 [Microsoft Defender for Cloud docs](https://learn.microsoft.com/en-us/azure/defender-for-cloud/).